-After all, bartering is the oldest form of commerce and we’ve all done it one way or the other since we were children.
-We used to swap lunch with our school buddies, we used to trade baseball cards with our friends and by doing all of that, we somehow learned about supply and demand, value and negotiation and some even ended up being successful salesmen.
+After all, bartering is the oldest form of commerce.
+We’ve all done it one way or the other since we were children.
+We used to swap lunch with our school buddies, we used to trade baseball cards with our friends and by doing all of that.
+Somehow, we learned about supply and demand, value and negotiation and some even ended up being successful salesmen.

-In a long-term survival scenario, bartering will not be dependent on luck as it would be today, because people will need various stuff to survive and you don’t have to wait for that one person that has what you need.
-Bartering is already making a comeback in various communities, especially in the green-communities from around the world and it will become a reality for Americans when the economy will collapse.
+In a long-term survival scenario, bartering will not be dependent on luck as it would be today.
+People will need various stuff to survive and you don’t have to wait for that one person that has what you need.
+Bartering is already making a comeback in various communities, especially in the green-communities from around the world.
+It will become a reality for Americans when the economy crashes.
 When that happens you’d better be ready to trade!

 Related article: Types of preppers – Which one are you?